danielang2020/danielang2020.github.io/books/os/os.md

 > One major goal of a virtual memory(VM) system is transparency.
 The OS should implement virtual memory in a way that is invisible to the running  program.
 Thus, the program shouldn't be aware of the fact that memory is virtualized; rahter, the program behaves as if it has its own private physical memory.
 Behind the scenes, the OS(and hardware) does all the work to multiplex memory among many different jobs, and hence implements the illusion.
 > Another goal of VM is effciency.
 The OS should strive to make the virtualization as effcient as possible, both in terms of time(i.e., not making programs run much more slowly) and space(i.e., not using too much memory for structures needed to support virtualization).
 In implementing time-efficient virtualization, the OS will have to rely on hardware support, including hardware features such as TLBs.
 > Finally, a third VM goal is protection.
 The OS should make sure to protect processes from one another as well as the OS itself from processes.
 When one process performs a load, a store, or an instruction fetch, it should not be able to access or affect in any way the memory contents of any other process or the OS itself(that is, anything outside its address space).
 Protection thus enables us to deliver the property of isolation among processes; each process should be running in its own isolated cocoon, safe from the ravages of other faulty or even malicious processes.

+### 14 Interlude: Memory API

+#### 14.1 Types of Memory
+> In running a C program, there are two types of memory that are allocated.
+The first is called **stack** memory, and allocations and deallocations of it are managed implicitly by the compiler for you, the programmer; for this reason it is sometimes called automatic memory.
+>```
+> void func()
+> {
+>   int x;// declares an integer on the stack
+> }
+>```
+>It is for long-lived memory that gets us to the second type of memory, called **heap** memory, where all allocations and deallocations are explicitly handled by you, the programmer.
+>```
+> void func()
+> {
+>   int *x = (int *) malloc(sizeof(int));
+> }
+>```
+> A couple of notes about this small code snippet.
+First, you might notice that both stack and heap allocation occur on this line: first the compiler knows to make room for a pointer to an integer when it sees your declaration of said pointer(int *x); subsequently, when the program calls malloc(), it requests space for an integer on the heap; the routine returns the address of such an integer(upon success, or NULL on failure), which is then stored on the stack for use by the program.

+#### 14.2 The malloc() Call
+> The malloc() call is quite simple: you pass it a size asking for some room on the heap, and it either succeeds and gives you back a pointer to the newly-allocated space, or fails and returns NULL.

+#### 14.4 Common Errors
+>- Forgetting To Allocate Memory
+>- Not Allocating Enough Memory
+>- Forgetting to Initialize Allocated Memory
+>- Forgetting To Free Memory
+>- Freeing Memory Before You Are Done With It
+>- Freeing Memory Repeatedly
+>- Calling free() Incorrectly

+> There are really two levels of memory management in the system.
+The first level of memory management is performed by the OS, which hands out memory to process when they run, and takes it back when processes exit(or otherwise die).
+The second level of management is within each process, the operating system will reclaim all the memory of the process(including those pages for code, stack, and, as relevant here, heap) when the program is finished running.
+No matter what the state of your heap in your address space, the OS takes back all of those pages when the process dies, thus ensuring that no memory is lost despite the fact that you didn't free it.